baboune/UnofficialApceraDoc/README.md

 Minimum viable install for BareOS:
+- 4 servers  <br>
-4 servers, install ubuntu
+- install ubuntu 14.04 (minimal or server) <br>
-1 the IM has a 20GB partition
+- 1 of the 4 servers is the IM and must have a primary partition with 20GB space <br>

 Then run provision_base.sh script on all.

-Then run provision_orchestrator.sh script on all.
+Then run provision_orchestrator.sh script on orchestrator server only.

 Craft the cluster.conf.